-Gerard Cunningham is the author of ‘Chaos & Conspiracy‘, published in April 2009.
+Gerard Cunningham is the author of ‘Chaos & Conspiracy‘, the story of the McBrearty family and the Morris tribunal.

 “Chaos and Conspiracy is a gripping account which will be read most avidly in Raphoe.
 But it should also be obligatory reading for the 14,000 members of the gardai and for those of us tempted to argue that the end justifies the means when it comes to combating crime.”